redhat-openstack/infrared/docs/source/collect-logs.rst

 .. note:: All nodes must have yum repositories configured in order for the tasks to work on them.

-.. note:: To enable logging using all available faclilties, i.e. host and sosreport use parameter --logger=all
+.. note:: To enable logging using all available facilities, i.e. host and sosreport use parameter --logger=all

 Usage example::